seryl/souffle/README.md

 }
 ```

+### Attributes

+Attributes work in a specific-wins merge for the json configuration.
+If you define a `configuration option`, it's applied unless a `system` level option overrides that, which is in tern applied unless a `node` level option overrides that.

+This should be a familiar concept to those of who are using [Chef](https://github.com/opscode/chef).
+Similar to `environments`, `roles`, and `nodes`.

 ## REST Interface

 You can start up the rest interface by starting `souffle` with the `-d` parameter.
 The webserver supports the following actions: `create`, `version`, `status`.
 The default path `/` returns the `version`.